jamesfmackenzie/jamesfmackenzie.github.io/_posts/2019-06-19-atari-st-games-with-roland-mt-32-midi-support.md

 But what magic is this!?
 Well it's a little-known fact that some Atari ST games - like Space Quest III above - pump out MIDI messages through the ST's built-in MIDI ports.
 Just hook up a MIDI synth for an audio treat

 Space Quest III (and many other Sierra games) support both Casio CZ (good) and Roland MT-32 (great) synths.
-Just use the built-in MUSIC.PRG utility to set your Music Device:
+Use the built-in MUSIC.PRG utility to set your Music Device:

 ![](/img/posts/atari-st-sierra-midi-utility.png)